colorful cups

 • 9. cannot be used by people who have undergone genital cutting and been sewn closed—as is the case for 200 million girls and women worldwide (WHO, 2018).

 • 10. is a safe option for menstruation management.
 It does not cause mechanical harm to the vagina or cervix nor does it increase the risk of infection compared to pads and tampons (van Eijk et al., 2019).
+However, a menstrual cup may dislodge an IUD, but more research is needed that analyzes factors such as age, menstrual cup removal technique, pelvic anatomy, IUD type, and measures such as cutting the IUD strings short or the need to delay menstrual cup use for a period post-insertion (Bowman & Thwaites, 2023).

 • 11. is an effective option for menstruation management.
 Leakage has been shown to be similar or less with a menstrual cup than with disposable pads/tampons (van Eijk et al., 2019).